Staff

 Auston Jimmicum (he/him/él) is the Tribal Law Clerk for Skagit Legal Aid, and he is a Rule 9 Licensed Legal Intern.
 He is currently assisting tribal members in the Skagit Valley Area, mainly on the Swinomish Reservation, with various civil legal matters.

-Auston is an enrolled member of the Little Traverse Bay Bands of Odawa Indians, and he grew up on the Makah Reservation in Neah Bay, Washington.
 He earned his B.A. in Law, Societies, & Justice with a minor in American Indian Studies from the University of Washington.
 He earned his J.D. with an Emphasis in Native American Law from the University of Idaho.
 During law school, Auston mainly assisted tribal members with Estate Planning, and other Family Law matters.
 He also has experience with work focused on addressing the Missing and Murdered Indigenous Peoples’ Crisis, Tribal Economic Development, and Tribal “Treatment as State” Applications.
 His passion for advocating for the unique issues and obstacles Native American people face is what inspired him to become a lawyer, and he hopes to apply this passion to his work at Skagit Legal Aid.

 His goal is to expand the Tribal Law Clinics so that more tribes in Skagit County can take advantage of the services that Skagit Legal Aid provides.
+Auston is a licensed spokesperson eligible to practice before the Swinomish Tribal Court and the Makah Tribal Court.

 Auston joined Skagit Legal Aid in April of 2023.